BrendanMoore42/SlippiScatter/README.md

 * Set up venv then: $ pip install -r requirements.txt

 ### Example: Zain Vs. Jmook Game 4, Shine 2022 Grand Finals
-The solid bubbles represent the character, and the surrounding bubbles that grow with time is the damage taken.
-The solid line illustrates the distance between each player at any given time.
+Characters are represented by the solid circles while the damage taken represented by the expanding bubbles.
+The connecting line shows how each player is oriented to the other.

 <img src="Output/Game_20220828T225101.gif" alt="Aw Yeah" width="500">